 The lessons from fireman failures became fuel for future success.
 I discovered working hard and enjoying what you do is the best route to professional success.

 Life Lessons Hurt

-By the time I was close to ending my contract, I was on track professionally but I felt lacking in my personal life.
-I had little to show financially and even less quality memories.
-It was easy to get caught up with the partying atmosphere and it took me too long to realize that is not what I wanted.
-I wanted to be more independent.
-I spent a lot of time waiting for friends to be ready to do things I was interested in, this lead to opportunities that passed me by because I waited.
+Near end of my 4-year contract, I was on track professionally, but I felt lacking personally.
+I had little to show financially and even fewer quality memories.
+It was easy to get caught up with partying and it took too long to realize that is not what I wanted.
+I wanted to be more than what I drank and did at 2 o’clock.

 I had to adjust my course and change is always hard.
 There weren’t many people who were interested in what I wanted.
 It forced me to be independent.